Mark Tochilkin: Career

 In the early 1990s, his work was exhibited at the Detroit Museum of Art as well as at C.W.
 Post University, Long Island, in the United States; at the University of Camerino's museum, Italy; at the Heidelberg University's museum, Germany; at the Uzhhorod museum in Ukraine; and at international contemporary art fairs such as Art Miami or Art New York, as well as in a lot of art galleries in Europe and the United States.
 His work was exhibited in different solo exhibitions in Ukraine, Russia, Poland, Belgium, the United States, Germany, and Israel.

 In 1994, Mark Tochilkin was the subject of an article by Joseph A. Melamed, which recalls that the artist's artworks were acquired in various museums in Eastern Europe, such as the National Museum in Warsaw, and four Ukrainian museums from the time of the former USSR.

 Tochilkin achieved some success, and his works sold in major Auctions (Christie's in London) from the mid-1990s.
 An international rating was established, and it was found in official catalogs such as Artprice, Artnet.

 In 1995, he participated in a charity sale for the benefit of the AKIM association at Sotheby's with other personalities, including Robert De Niro, Whoopie Goldberg, Yitzhak Rabin, Oliver Stone, Diego Maradonna...
 The following year, he participated in a new charity sale in New York, for the benefit of the AKIM USA association with other personalities such as James Brown, Patrick Bruel, Phil Collins, or even Benjamin Netanyahu.

 In 1998, he had a solo exhibition at the Caesare Gallery, in Florida.

 In 1999, he participated in the exhibition "Judaicart", alongside other artists from the School of Paris.

 In 2002, he begins making sculpture.
-He than invents a special process to color his bronze sculptures.
+He then invents a special process to color his bronze sculptures.

 In 2015, he begins a new collaboration with the artist Arman Darian, an Armenian ceramicist.
 Their bronze sculptures are exhibited on Mamilla Avenue in Jerusalem for three years in a row.